DavidBK/shampoo/Node/Call-Of-Duty.md

     You can use the [fastify-swagger](https://github.com/fastify/fastify-swagger) plugin.

 3. Add README.md to your app.
+Your readme should include explanation to how to use and test the app.

 4. Add basic authentication to your app.

-5. Optional: Add https protocol support to your application.
+5. Advanced: Add https protocol support to your application. (optional)

 ## Task 7 - Make it scalable (Advanced)

 1. What will happen if you add more soldiers and duties?
 Make your app work with 1,000,000 soldiers and duties in the DB.

+    You may use this concepts:

+    - indexing
+    - pagination
+    - cache

 2. What is the performance of your app?